openmc-dev/openmc/docs/source/usersguide/install.rst

 -------------------------------------------

-The NNDC_ provides ACE data from the ENDF/B-VII.1 neutron and thermal scattering sublibraries at four temperatures processed using NJOY_.
-To use this data with OpenMC, a script is provided with OpenMC that will automatically download and extract the ACE data, fix any deficiencies, and create an HDF5 library:
+The NNDC_ provides ACE data from the ENDF/B-VII.1 neutron and thermal scattering sublibraries at room temperature processed using NJOY_.
+To use this data with OpenMC, the :ref:`scripts_nndc` script can be used to automatically download and extract the ACE data, fix any deficiencies, and create an HDF5 library:

 .. code-block:: sh